 By the end of this course you should be able to...

-- Identify the essential components of flash fiction
+- Identify the characteristics of micro-fiction as opposed to flash fiction and longer short stories

 What level is the course and do I need any particular skills?